NOT ALL medical conditions are covered by Philhealth.

 If you are hospitalized for the same illness within 90 days, and you have already claimed your benefit for the same illness within the 90-day period, you will no longer be covered for your 2nd or 3rd confinement.

 You are allocated only one set of benefits for the same illness or the same cause of hospitalization within 90 days.
 The only thing that can still be covered is your room and board, if you have not yet consumed your 45-day allowance for the year.

-10. Major Surgeries Performed at Level 1 Hospitals
+10. Major Surgeries Performed at Level 1 Hospitals or Clinics

 Surgeries such as CS, Hysterectomy, and Appendectomy are not covered if they are done at Level 1 hospitals.
 These should be done at Level 2, Level 3 and Level 4 hospitals

 The only surgical procedures covered at Level 1 hospitals are: